 Organic chemicals such as Ethylene Glycol, Di-Ethylene Glycol or Propylene Glycol can be used as coolants for automotive applications.
-Ethylene Glycol is the most preferred coolant.
-The Asia-Pacific (APAC) region accounts for a very large share of the global automotive coolants market.
+Ethylene Glycol is the most preferred automotive coolant.
+The Asia-Pacific (APAC) region accounts for a very large share of the automotive coolant market.
 Europe stands second, followed by North America.
 In recent years, the sales of passenger cars and commercial vehicles have rapidly increased in the APAC region, leading to an increased demand for coolants in this region.

 In the past few years, innovations in the automobile industry have increased the average lifespan of vehicles.
 This has led to an increase in the demand for coolants during maintenance and repair cycles.
 In addition, stringent emission norms imposed by the governments, an increase in the kilometers driven and increasing prices of conventional fuels have driven the market for automotive coolants.

-The market has been segmented by the vehicle type (passenger cars, commercial vehicles, and others), organic chemical type (ethylene glycol, diethylene glycol, and propylene glycol) and geography (North America, South America, Europe, Middle East & Africa and Asia-Pacific).
+The automotive coolant market has been segmented by the vehicle type (passenger cars, commercial vehicles, and others), organic chemical type (ethylene glycol, diethylene glycol, and propylene glycol) and geography (North America, South America, Europe, Middle East & Africa and Asia-Pacific).

 Some of the key players in the market are: